dbeley/dotfiles-pinephone/README.md

 	- repos lack `gnome-podcasts`
 	- very stable
 - PostmarketOS
-	- other languages difficult to install (need to install the `*-lang` specific packages)
+	- other languages than english difficult to install (need to install the `*-lang` specific packages)
 	- package manager has very few features
 	- repos lack `gnome-todo`
+	- seems slower than Mobian
-- Manjaro ARM (haven't spend much time with it)
+- Manjaro ARM
 	- nice out-of-the-box theme (thanks to the papirus icon theme)
 	- too much preinstalled apps
 	- no installer so no support for full-disk encryption
+	- seems slower than Mobian